Are Tiny Houses Great? 77 Reasons People Love Them

 Yes there are code challenges, those things tend to change when enough people ask for it.
 There is now an official tiny house appendix in the 2018 International Residential Code (IRC).
 This is allowing HUGE strides forward, you simply need to ask your local jurisdiction to adopt the appendix early to start now, otherwise you can just wait until it’s adopted organically in a few years.
 Tiny Houses are more then a fad, I think that much is clear.
 They solve too many conflicts to just go away.
 It doesn’t have to work for you but they are worth the consideration.

 PS-the one that really annoyed me was the reason that ‘People make fun of tiny houses’ …SO what!
 Peer pressure has never once resulted in something good!
 Ignore it!
 Do what is right for you, find your helpers and go!
-That is a reflection of them, NOT tiny houses, and not YOU!
+That is a reflection of them, NOT tiny houses.
+Certainly not YOU!